julioacontreras/sintra/README.md

 # Sintra Project

-Is a open source project collection service to create a scalable application.
+Is a open source project compose the collection services to create a scalable application.

 ## Why?